 Over the winter, Ecocentric interviewed farmers across the country from our Eat Well Guide in an effort to highlight both the challenges and triumphs of sustainable farmers across the country.
 Join us as we delve in to discover what it means to be a farmer in the 21st century.

-John Cahill grows produce and raises animals on 200 acres at Real Food Farms in Franklin, Tennessee.
+John Cahill of Real Food farms grows produce and raises animals on 200 acres in Tennessee.
 Read on for his suggestions about how to eat sustainably on a budget.
-If you want to be a farmer, he insists "you have to have a deep connection to the earth and its provisions."
+If you want to be a farmer, he insists “you have to have a deep connection to the earth and its provisions.”

 What do you grow/raise on your farm?